 Since 2005, 23 projects have been supported by the Foundation.

-In 2017-18, the Foundation supported the Les Glénan sailing school, the association Marins sans Frontières and participated in the renovation of the F40 Jeanneau-Fleury Michon.
+The Foundation supported L’Hermione ship, Les Glénan sailing school, the NGO Marins sans Frontières and participated in the renovation of the F40 Jeanneau-Fleury Michon.

 Les Glénan sailing school